 Planting Initiatives:

-Bulbs have been planted in local green spaces including Annie Lees Park and The Croft, contributing to more vibrant community spaces.
+Bulbs were planted in local green spaces including Annie Lees Park and The Croft, contributing to more vibrant community spaces.
 Feedback from these sessions has been positive, with many volunteers enjoying meeting new people and learning a variety of gardening techniques.

 Engagement through Gorton Monastery: